Checkpoint Docs

 All Methods at a Glance

-MethodPillarIntegrationLatencyBest For
+MethodPillarIntegrationSeesOverheadBest For

-Marketing PixelDetectScript tag / GTMAsyncNo-code, marketing teams
+Marketing PixelDetectScript tag / GTMJS-executing browsersNone — async, off-pathNo-code, marketing teams

-MCP-IGovernDashboard or self-hostIn-processAPI providers, SaaS platforms
+KYA-OSGovernDashboard or self-hostAuthenticated agent identityIn-processAPI providers, SaaS platforms

 Enforce — Protect Your Application